Mens Ballet Slipper Socks

 1. What does ballet mean for you?
 Which is your relationship (professional, amateur) with dance?

 Ballet is a lifelong passion from being a little girl.
 I had friends who danced, unfortunately I didn’t then, as my mum couldn’t afford the lessons.
 I’m a balletomane!!
 I absolutely love-love-love ballet, it is my favourite thing.
 It is fascinating, beautiful, emotional, full of colourful costumes and scenery and the music is beautiful too.

 2. What is your personal story inside dance and especially ballet?

 I watched friends dance when I was young and my Mum took us to see several ballets as a treat.

-My youngest daughter started dancing aged 6 and loved it.
+My youngest daughter started dancing at the age of 6 and loved it.
 She studied ballet, tap and modern.
 She progressed and became, through her hard work and dedication, a very good dancer.
-She went to a vocational school in the United Kingdom aged 13.
+She went to a vocational school in the United Kingdom at the age of 13.
 There she decided that she wanted to become a scientist and not a dancer.
-She will be going to University next year to start a 4 year masters course in Dietetics.
+She will be going to University next year to start a 4-year masters course in Dietetics.

 I have a very good friend who owned a dancewear shop and I helped her from time to time.
 Also I’m a qualified Grishko pointe shoe fitter.

-3. Which was your favourite moment with your pointe shoes?
+3. What was your favourite moment with your pointe shoes?

 4. Which was your most difficult moment with your pointe shoes?